 The effects of ADHD into adulthood can have a serious negative impact on self-esteem and personal development.
 Adults suffering from ADHD often benefit from a correct diagnosis and intervention by a trained therapist.
 It allows patients to put ongoing behavioural and social difficulties into a proper perspective, whereas before they may have felt misunderstood.

 The underlying causes of inattention, hyperactivity or sleep difficulties are not necessarily the same in two people.
-Because of this, we create therapy programs which look at the individual brain activity of the person, whether they be a child or an adult.
+Because of this, we create ADHD treatment and therapy programs which look at the individual brain activity of the person, whether they be a child or an adult.
 This is done by asking each patient or client to do a Quantitative EEG (QEEG) examination with psychometric assessment, to take into account biological, psychological and personal factors.

 By doing a 7-day Actigraphy in the beginning as well, we can look at Sleep / Wake behaviours to see if this could explain some of the symptoms we are seeing.
-From this assessment, the therapist will come up with a therapy program that is more likely to help the client (for scientific evidence on this see Arns et al. 2012).
+From this ADHD assessment, the therapist will come up with a therapy program that is more likely to help the client (for scientific evidence on this see Arns et al. 2012).